-I am a co-organizer of the Special Session on Computable Structure Theory at the AMS Meeting in March 7-8, 2015 in Washington.
-I was a co-organizer of the joint AMS/ASL Special Session on Logic and Probability at the Joint Mathematics Meetings in January 2014 in Baltimore, and served on the Program Committee for the European Summer Meeting in Portugal in July 2013.
+I was a co-organizer of the Special Session on Computable Structure Theory at the AMS Meeting in March 7-8, 2015 in Washington, and a co-organizer of the joint AMS/ASL Special Session on Logic and Probability at the Joint Mathematics Meetings in January 2014 in Baltimore.
+I serve on the Program Committee for 2016 Computability in Europe meeting in Paris, June 27-July 1, and served on the Program Committee for the European Summer Meeting in Portugal in July 2013.
 I chaired the Organizing Committee for the ASL 2010 North American Annual Meeting at GW.

 I am a co-director of the GW Center for Quantum Computing, Information, Logic and Topology.
-I organize Washington Area Logic Seminar at GW, and also co-organize the bi-annual meetings Knots in Washington, the latest ones are XL in March 2015, XXXVIII in May 2014, and XXXVII in January 2014.
-In Spring 2015, I am organizing GW Math Colloquium.
+I organize Washington Area Logic Seminar at GW, and also co-organize the bi-annual meetings Knots in Washington, the latest ones are XL in March 2015, XXXVIII in May 2014, and XXXVII in January 2014, and the forthcoming one XLI in December 4-6, 2015.
+In Spring and Fall 2015, I am organizing GW Math Colloquium.